CIS 3023 – Programming for CIS Majors II

 Picking Up Graded Work

-Listed here is the contact information of each Grader and Teaching Assistant (referred to in this document as TAs).
+Here are the Teaching Assistants (referred to in this document as TAs):

 Name